Carol Moldaw

 Carol Moldaw (born 1956) is an American poet, novelist and critic.
 Her book The Lightning Field won the FIELD Poetry Prize.

 Biography

 Carol Moldaw was born in Oakland, California and grew up in the San Francisco Bay Area.
 Moldaw holds an A.B. from Harvard University and an M.A. from Boston University.

-She is the author of six books of poetry: Beauty Refracted; So Late, So Soon: New and Selected Poems; The Lightning Field, which won the FIELD Poetry Prize; Through the Window; Chalkmarks on Stone; and Taken from the River.
-She is also author of the novel The Widening.
-A forthcoming book of poems, Beauty, Refracted, was published in 2018 by Four Way Books.

 Noted for their deep intelligence and lushness of language, Moldaw's poems have been published widely.
-Her work has appeared in AGNI, Denver Quarterly, FIELD, The New Republic, The New Yorker, The Paris Review, Parnassus, The Threepenny Review, Triquarterly, and a number of other well-known journals and magazines.
+Her work has appeared in The Academy of American Poets, AGNI, American Poetry Review, Georgia Review, Harvard Review, Kenyon Review, The New Republic, The New Yorker, The Paris Review, Parnassus, Poem-A-Day, Poetry, The Threepenny Review, TriQuarterly, Virginia Quarterly Review and The Yale Review.